PlutoZhang/Zowe-docs/topics/atlas-install.md

     To start Atlas automatically at IPL, add the `START` command to your active COMMNDxx parmlib member.

-10. Optional: Configure the Atlas apps to launch within zLUX 10.1.
-Navigate to AtlasInstallDirectory/wlp/atlasZluxInjection and run the install script **Note** If an iconv was required for the initial atlas install script you will also need to convert this script
+10. Optional: Configure the Atlas apps to launch within zLUX, navigate to AtlasInstallDirectory/wlp/atlasZluxInjection and run the install script then restart zLUX
+    **Note** If an iconv was required for the initial atlas install script you will also need to convert this script

     ```
     iconv -f ISO8859-1 -t "UTF-8" install.sh > install-CONVERTED.sh
-    ```
-    10.2.
-Run the install script
-    ```

     chmod u+x install-CONVERTED.sh
     ./install-CONVERTED.sh
     ```
-    10.3.
-Restart zLUX

 11. Optional: Change your language in Atlas by adding the following line to the `jvm.options` file, for example,